saxonmahar/Padal_Game_Analytics/README.md

 - **Bounce timing for serve** — serve only fires if there were at least 2 bounces in the last 60 frames.
 A padel serve always follows the player bouncing the ball.
 Requiring 2 bounces (not 1) filters out background subtraction noise that was generating fake bounces constantly.

-- **Speed spike detection** — instead of classifying every frame, I now only classify when ball speed increases by more than 8px/frame (a hit causes acceleration) or the ball is within 80px of a player.
-This fires once per hit event instead of across many frames.
+- **Speed spike detection** — instead of classifying every frame, I only classify when the ball suddenly speeds up (a hit causes the ball to accelerate) or when the ball is very close to a player.
+This way one hit = one shot, not 20 frames of the same shot.

 | Shot | Conditions |
 |---|---|